-If you invest in our common stock in this offering, your ownership interest will be immediately diluted to the extent of the difference between the initial public offering price per share and the pro forma as adjusted net tangible book value per share of our common stock after this offering and concurrent private placement.
+If you invest in our common stock in this offering, your ownership interest will be immediately diluted to the extent of the difference between the initial public offering price per share and the pro forma as adjusted net tangible book value per share of our common stock after this offering.

-As of June 30, 2022, we had a historical net tangible book deficit of \$36.8 million, or \$20.80 per share of our common stock.
-Our historical net tangible book deficit per share represents total tangible assets less total liabilities and the carrying values of our convertible preferred stock, which is not included within stockholders' deficit divided by the 1,769,561 shares of our common stock outstanding as of June 30, 2022.
+As of June 30, 2022, we had a historical net tangible book deficit of \$36.8 million, or \$8.43 per share of our common stock.
+Our historical net tangible book deficit per share represents total tangible assets less total liabilities and the carrying values of our convertible preferred stock, which is not included within stockholders' deficit divided by the 4,363,745 shares of our common stock outstanding as of June 30, 2022.

-Our proforma net tangible book value as of June 30, 2022 was \$85.7 million, or \$6.64 per share of our common stock.
-Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to the conversion of all outstanding shares of our preferred stock into an aggregate of 11,140,262 shares of our common stock, as if such conversion had occurred upon the closing of this offering and concurrent private placement.
+Our pro forma net tangible book value as of June 30, 2022 was \$85.7 million, or \$2.69 per share of our common stock.
+Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to the conversion of all outstanding shares of our preferred stock into an aggregate of 27,471,911 shares of our common stock, as if such conversion had occurred upon the closing of this offering.
 Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of June 30, 2022, after giving effect to the pro forma adjustment described above.

-After giving further effect to the sale of 7,550,000 shares of common stock in this offering at the public offering price of \$12.50 per share and the sale of 400,000 shares of common stock in the concurrent private placement, at the price of \$12.50 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us and the placement agent fee, our pro forma as adjusted net tangible book value as of June 30, 2022 would have been \$175.5 million, or \$8.41 per share.
-This amount represents an immediate increase in pro forma net tangible book value of \$1.77 per share to our existing stockholders and immediate dilution of \$4.09 per share to new investors in this offering.
-We determine dilution by subtracting the pro forma as adjusted net tangible book value per share after this offering and the concurrent private placement from the amount of cash that a new investor paid for a share of common stock in this offering.
+After giving further effect to the sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2022 would have been \$ million, or \$ per share.
+This amount represents an immediate increase in pro forma net tangible book value of \$ per share to our existing stockholders and immediate dilution of \$ per share to new investors in this offering.
+We determine dilution by subtracting the pro forma as adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of common stock in this offering.